-1. While the Navajo Code Talkers are most famous from World War II, the military used indigenous language as a means for code during World War I. Then, members of the Choctaw nation wrote and transcribed messages to help the war effort after their commanding officers overheard them speaking Choctaw.
+1. While the Navajo code talkers are most famous from World War II, the military used indigenous language as a means for code during World War I. Then, members of the Choctaw nation wrote and transcribed messages to help the war effort after their commanding officers overheard them speaking Choctaw.
 France bestowed the entire Choctaw Nation the Chevalier de l’Order National du Merite in gratitude for the vital work the men did.

 3. There were 29 original code talkers.
 By the end of the war, there were more than 400.
 Native Americans from at least 14 other nations and tribes were among those 400, working to keep the Axis from breaking encrypted, vitally important information.

 4. During the time they served, Native Americans were subject to many racist and unconscionable policies in the United States.
-Some states actively worked to bar Native Americans from voting by using similar tactics that were used to keep African Americans from the polls.
+Some states actively worked to bar Native Americans from voting by using similar tactics that were used to keep Blacks from the polls.
 In fact, their right to vote wasn’t secured until the 1965 Voting Rights Act.

 5. Code talkers volunteered and were drafted.
 Some were so excited to participate that they lied about their age, while others did not wish to participate but had no choice.
-Roughly 25 percent of all Native American men were in the military during WWII; the highest of any group of people during the war.
+Roughly 25% of all Native American men were in the military during WWII; the highest of any group of people during the war.

 6. Codes were split into two types: Type One and Type Two.
 Type One was a code created from Native American language and used for very important messages that could not run the risk of being broken.
-Type Two was a code that basically was a direct translation from English to Navajo and the back to English.
+Type Two was a code that basically was a direct translation from English to Navajo and then back to English.